usgin/usgin-geoportal-addon/README.md

 ## Pre-requisites:
 1. Tomcat 6.x installed with manager app
-2. Apache Ant installed and functional
+2. Apache Ant installed and functional: Must have access to `catalina-ant.jar`
+	- This means finding `catalina-ant.jar` in Tomcat's `lib` directory, and copying it to Ant's `lib`
+	- On Ubuntu, if you installated via `sudo apt-get install ant tomcat6`, you can probably `sudo ln -s /usr/share/tomcat6/lib/catalina-ant.jar /usr/share/ant/lib/`
 3. PostgreSQL database engine setup and running
 4. Database created and populated with Geoportal tables. `geoportal/etc/sql/schema_pg.sql` should do the trick.